 Some readers may be wondering what happens if two messages just coincidentally happen to have the same text?
 Well, this is a huge improbability.
 Say, for arguments sake, you have a message of forty characters, and a duplicate message saying the same thing.
 There are twenty-six letters in the alphabet, so for every letter, you have one in twenty-six chances of that letter being the same as the dupe.
 The chances of the first letter being the same in both messages are one in twenty-six, this is the same for the second letter, and so on.
-By the time you get to the fortieth character, you’ve got twenty-six to the power of forty (3.9713112e+56) chances that both messages will be exactly the same.
+By the time you get to the fortieth character of your message, you’ve got twenty-six to the power of forty (3.9713112e+56) chances that both messages will be exactly the same.
 This doesn’t even take into consideration digits, capital letters, or any other form of punctuation.
 So, the likelihood of a message, especially one as long as forty characters, being duplicated by mistake is highly improbable.

-Also, from our analysis, duplicates of more than around forty characters are particularly uncommon, namely because forty characters would take longer to type than ten, and for those being paid to praise or condemn a product, it is often tricky and time-consuming to write about a product/place they actually know little about.
+From our analysis, duplicates of more than around forty characters are particularly uncommon, namely because forty characters would take longer to type than ten, and for those being paid to praise or condemn a product, it is often tricky and time-consuming to write about a product/place they actually know little/nothing about.

 Thankfully, fake reviews are a rarity within the data we analyse, but as they become a larger issue to tackle on review sites, they do crop up from time-to-time.
-Without providing any names, in one contract, we were asked to analyse over 300,000 reviews of a Japanese brand of robot hoovers.
+In one contract, who will remain anonymous, we were asked to analyse over 300,000 reviews of a Japanese brand of robot hoovers.
 Here we found that the same comments had not only been repeated but duplicated in other review sites with either the first or second letter altered in each review.

-If you want to try and distinguish between genuine and fake reviews online when shopping, or even just looking at a product, here are our five top tips!
+If you want to try and distinguish between genuine and fake reviews online for yourself, here are our five top tips!